 Ampoule before or after moisturizer?
-The right order

-Why order matters
+Why the order matters

-Water‑based ampoule before cream: apply after cleansing and toner, then seal with cream.
-This maximizes the ampoule’s high concentration of actives.
-Oil‑based ampoule after cream: use as a finishing step, especially at night, to lock in moisture.
-For actives like retinol or exfoliating acids, follow the manufacturer’s instructions and always wear SPF in the morning.
-If in doubt, go by consistency: thinnest texture first, richest last.
+Oil-based ampoule after moisturizer: Use as the finishing step, especially in the evening, to lock in moisture.
+With active ingredients like retinol or exfoliating acids, always follow the brand’s instructions and wear SPF in the morning.
+If you are unsure, follow the consistency rule: thinnest texture first, richest texture last.

 How to use ampoules correctly